Job-seeking in this 21st century recession may just have gone viral and mobile.

 There are any number of job-search applications -- downloadable programs for your phone -- available for the iPhone, for instance, including one piloted by recruitment consultancy Harvey Nash.
 Others pool information on jobs in travel and in education, among other sectors.

-With jobs still scarce, many hopefuls are getting creative about getting noticed.
+scarce, many hopefuls are getting creative about getting noticed.
 Many have begun using Twitter -- a microblogging service that allows users to send 140-character messages at a time -- to get the word out.

 A career is unlikely to be launched on Twitter alone, but candidates are increasingly tweeting or posting messages to outline their skills, experiences and career goals.
 They are pasting links to their resumes on the micro-blogging service.